How often did you eat Chef Boyardee as a kid?

 - 1 tablespoon oil of choice such as olive or coconut oil

 - 15 oz tomato sauce

 - 2 tablespoon nutritional yeast

-- 1 ½ cup vegan shredded cheddar cheese, such as Daiya
+- 1 ½ cup dairy free cheese such as Daiya brand

 - Cook pasta according to package.

 - Meanwhile, place chunked carrot and 1 cup water in a small sauce pot and bring to a boil.
 Cook until fork tender, about 5-7 minutes.
 While this is cooking, you can add your mushrooms, onions, and oil to a large frying pan–keep on low heat, stirring occasionally.